TENA’s Guide to Prostate Surgery and Recovery

-A lot of men experience bladder problems, including urinary , after surgery.
-While it’s a common side effect of treatment, it can often add another stage of discomfort after an already difficult experience.
+A lot of men experience urinary symptoms after treatment for cancer, including urinary incontinence.
+It’s a common side effect of treatment, and can often add another stage of discomfort and distress after an already difficult experience.

-There are many different types of urinary problems associated with prostate cancer treatment which vary in severity, from post prostate surgery leakage to total urge and stress incontinence.
-If you’re considering surgery or any other kinds of treatment for prostate cancer, it’s important to be aware of the possible bladder issues you might experience.
+There are many different types of urinary symptoms associated with prostate cancer treatment which vary in severity, from post prostate surgery to urge and stress incontinence.
+If you’re considering prostate surgery or any other kind of treatment for prostate cancer, it’s important to be aware of the possible complications and bladder issues you might experience as a result, as well as how to recover.

-With that in mind, we’ve put together a list of common prostate cancer treatments and the different urinary problems they could cause.
-Remember to ask your doctor about these side effects and the possible treatments.
+With that in mind, we’ve put together a list of common treatments for prostate cancer and the different urinary problems they could cause.
+Remember, if you are undergoing any of these procedures and are unsure about potential side effects or complications, ask your doctor for more information about what to expect

 What causes post prostate surgery incontinence?

-To understand the link between cancer and , it’s useful to know how the bladder works.
+To understand the link between prostate cancer and incontinence, it’s useful to know how the bladder works.
 Urine is passed from the kidneys and stored inside the bladder until you need to urinate.
 It then leaves the body through the urethra, which the prostate gland surrounds.
-If the prostate gland becomes enlarged it can obstruct the urethra and cause urination problems.
+If the prostate gland becomes enlarged it can obstruct the urethra and cause urinary problems.

-Surgery to remove the prostate (a radical prostatectomy) can affect the urination process and cause bladder leakage.
-This is often due to damage to the nerves that control the bladder, or the surgeon removing one of the valves outside the prostate that releases urine.
-Radiotherapy to destroy the prostate can also decrease the bladder’s capacity and cause spasms that lead to bladder leakage.
+If the prostate is completely removed, in a procedure called a radical prostatectomy, it’s common to then experience .
+This is due to damage to the nerves that control the bladder, or the surgeon removing one of the valves outside the prostate that releases urine.

 Radiation cystitis